 The 2019 CCA exercises for pollution confirmed that the issues and primary concerns identified in the 2007 TDA still existed, but with trends of improving conditions.
-Fundamental problems carried over from the 2007 CCA consisted of nitrogen enrichment, fecal contamination, heavy metal and organic contaminants, and marine litter.
-The causes for nitrogen enrichment and fecal contamination included domestic, industrial, agricultural, and airborne terrestrial sources, as well as the aquatic source of maricultural activities.
+Fundamental problems carried over from the 2007 CCA consisted of nitrogen enrichment, heavy metal and hazardous organic pollutants, and marine litter.
+The causes for nitrogen enrichment included domestic, industrial, agricultural, and airborne terrestrial sources, as well as the aquatic source of maricultural activities.
 Intermediate causes for these sources generally consisted of a lack of investment in prevention and control technologies, or a lack of expertise and understanding on applying best practices for pollution control.
 Progress has been made in relieving these stresses through investments in infrastructure improvements, as indicated above.
 Root causes included economic development, population growth, and limited influence of environmental constituencies on government policies.

-The causes for pollution from organic compounds and heavy metals included terrestrial sources delivered as atmospheric pollution and in runoff.
+The causes for pollution from hazardous organic pollutants and heavy metals included terrestrial sources delivered as atmospheric pollution and in runoff.
 These were associated with power generation, oil refining, heavy industry, vehicle traffic, and solid waste incineration.
 Atmospheric sources also included long-range transport.
 Marine sources included shipping emissions and oil spills.
 Intermediate causes included increased demand associated with population and economic growth, inadequate application of prevention and control technologies, and inadequate recognition of the magnitude of the environmental impacts of these releases.
 Root causes included inadequate regulatory and compliance mechanisms, and limited compliance with international conventions (i.e., MARPOL, Stockholm Convention, OPRC, and OPRC-HNS).

 The primary causes for marine litter continue to be primarily plastic wastes from terrestrial sources and Styrofoam wastes from marine sources (buoys).
-Intermediate causes include inadequate containment of terrestrial litter, inadequacies in land management, and lack of public awareness.
+Intermediate causes include inadequate containment of terrestrial litter, inadequacies in management of land, and lack of public awareness.
 Root causes include lack of financial resources and inadequacies in public policies and regulations.

-The 2019 CCA exercises also identified several emerging issues, all of which were considered to be on a trend toward worsening conditions.
-These were an increase in atmospheric particulate matter (PM10 and PM2.5), marine plastics affecting all trophic levels of the ecosystem, and contaminants of emerging concern.
-Primary and intermediate causes included increased industrialization, overuse of plastics, inadequate prevention and controls, and inadequate treatment of domestic sewage.
+Primary and intermediate causes for emerging PM10 and PM2.5, microplastics and contaminants of emerging concern included increased industrialization, overuse of plastics, inadequate prevention and controls, and inadequate treatment of domestic sewage.
 Root causes included limited or inadequate regulatory mechanisms and limited influence of environmental constituencies on the development of governmental policies.

-In order to improve the prevention and control of marine plastics in the Yellow Sea region, it is suggested to carry out the following research in SAP:
+In order to improve the prevention and control of nutrients, contaminants and marine plastics in the Yellow Sea region, it is suggested to carry out the following actions in SAP:

-- 1. Strengthen marine microplastics monitoring to provide scientific data support for pollution prevention and control; put forward effective strategy and management measures for marine microplastics - 2.
-Conduct in-depth research on the source, sea flux, transmission path and ecological impact of marine microplastics in the Yellow Sea region. - Control the input of "raw" plastic debris from land-based source, such as decreasing or eliminated the usage of disposal plastic products, encourage the recycle usage industries of plastic, prevent the plastic debris move to sea through river and estuary.
+- 1. Control the release of nutrients and contaminants from point and non-point terrestrial sources, from the atmosphere, and from ships and harbors to protect human health and ecosystem. - 2.
+Reduce the exposure to microbial and viral pathogens, toxins from certain types of algae blooms, and pharmaceutical products that are acutely dangerous to human health. - 3.
+Strengthen marine microplastics monitoring to provide scientific data support for pollution prevention and control, and put forward effective strategy and management measures for marine microplastics. - 4.
+Control the input of "raw" plastic debris from land-based source, such as decreasing or eliminating the usage of disposable plastic products and encouraging the recycle usage industries of plastic, to prevent the plastic debris from moving to sea through rivers and estuaries.